MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-sql.md

 		Driver={ODBC Driver 13 for SQL Server}; Server=tcp:<your-server-name>.database.windows.net,1433; Database=AdventureWorksLT; Uid=<your-user-name>; Pwd=<your-password>; Encrypt=yes; TrustServerCertificate=no; Connection Timeout=30;

-4. Replace the *sConnString* in the example script with a valid connection string having the correct server name, user name, and password.
+4. In the R console, provide the *sConnString* command based on the example syntax, but with valid values for server name, user name, and password.

 ### 2: Set the firewall